madepeople/Made_Cache/README.md

 make install
 ```

+With vmod-redis in place, search for "redis" in the magento.vcl file and uncomment and configure the affected lines.
+Then just restart Varnish and you should be good to go.

+Config Cache Regeneration Locking
+==
+If you have a highly trafficled Magento store with many websites and store views, you're probably very afraid of flushing the cache.
+The reason for this is race conditions [here](https://github.com/OpenMage/magento-mirror/blob/magento-1.9/app/code/core/Mage/Core/Model/App.php#L413) and [here](https://github.com/OpenMage/magento-mirror/blob/magento-1.9/app/code/core/Mage/Core/Model/Config.php#L255).
+The Config model can be rewritten since [Magento 1.7](https://github.com/OpenMage/magento-mirror/blob/magento-1.7/app/Mage.php#L728) which is nice, but the App model has to be copied into app/code/local/.
+A version of this from 1.9.0.1 can be found [here]()

 FAQ
 ==

 Will Made\_Cache interfere with other modules?
 --
 Hopefully not.
-Events are used instead of block rewrites, and no core functionality is modified.
+Events are used instead of block rewrites, and only one core model is rewritten, in a non-aggressive way.
 This means that there will be less interference with other modules, and that manual block cache settings are preserved.

 Another Varnish implementation?
 --